Dionysus: Osiris

+A statuette depicting Osiris-Dionysus as lord of time, late 2nd-century AD, Acropolis Museum Greece.

 In the Greek interpretation of the Egyptian pantheon, Dionysus was often identified with Osiris.
 Stories of the dismembering of Osiris and his re-assembly and resurrection by Isis closely parallel those of the Orphic Dionysus and Demeter.
 According to Diodorus Siculus, as early as the fifth century BC, the two gods had been syncretised as a single deity known as Dionysus-Osiris.
 The most notable record of this belief is found in Herodotus's 'Histories'.
 Plutarch was of the same opinion, recording his belief that Osiris and Dionysus were identical and stating that anyone familiar with the secret rituals associated with the two gods would recognise obvious parallels between them, noting that the myths of their dismembering and their associated public symbols constituted sufficient additional evidence to prove that they were, in fact the same god worshiped by the two cultures under different names.

 Other syncretic Greco-Egyptian deities arose out of this conflation, including with the gods Serapis and Hermanubis.
 Serapis was believed to be both Hades and Osiris, and the Roman Emperor Julian considered him the same as Dionysus as well.
 Dionysus-Osiris was particularly popular in Ptolemaic Egypt, as the Ptolemies claimed descent from Dionysus, and as Pharaohs they had claim to the lineage of Osiris.
 This association was most notable during a deification ceremony where Mark Antony became Dionysus-Osiris, alongside Cleopatra as Isis-Aphrodite.

 Egyptian myths about Priapus said that the Titans conspired against Osiris, killed him, divided his body into equal parts, and "slipped them secretly out of the house".
 All but Osiris's penis, which since none of them "was willing to take it with him", they threw into the river.
 Isis, Osiris's wife, hunted down and killed the Titans, reassembled Osiris's body parts "into the shape of a human figure", and gave them "to the priests with orders that they pay Osiris the honours of a god".
 But since she was unable to recover the penis she ordered the priests "to pay to it the honours of a god and to set it up in their temples in an erect position."